microfoam/maximal/README.md

 Nonetheless, at this moment and this perspective, we can say that the construction work has moved up from the south-east and south-west and joined here, carried out by two great armies of workers, and some angels.

-The file "maximal" currently corresponds to a MAC OS-compatible executible.
-Older code versions are saved in the "Pointbreak/" directory.
 Some of the file descriptions below may be a bit outdated but still convey the spirit of this project.

-Most of the scripts in this directory are for program development and testing purposes.
+Note: Most of the scripts in this directory are for program development and testing purposes.

 _______________________________________________
 FILES: surfboard-*